radio-satellites/lab-ses-hab/README.md

 ![LAB SES 1 Altitude test](https://i.ibb.co/k4WZvzg/lses1-504.png)

+***EDIT: IMPORTANT!
+Do not use this repository.
+It was built for an old piece of hardware that doesn't work anymore. ***

 Software for the LAB-SES HAB (wip).
 It's really messy as of now.

 Watchdog function hasn't been tested yet, but I'm pretty sure it works.
 EDIT: Yes it does work